 Amy Cox, M.B.A., B.S., ASID, IDEC, NCIDQ® - Assistant Professor of Art

 Sarah Wilhoit, Ph.D., ASID, IDEC, NCIDQ® 022374 - Assistant Professor of Art, Interior Design Program Director

 Careers in Interior Design

 Interior design encompasses a variety of career and employment opportunities.
 Residential design can include remodeling, new construction, model homes, apartments and condominiums.
 Commercial design specialties expand to include office, health care, institutional, educational, as well as, hotels,restaurants, spas, and retail environments.
 Many designers are employed by architecture and interior design firms, furniture and home furnishing stores, or specialized design firms such as yachts and private plane design.
 Below are links with additional information concerning job outlook, interior design practice, income, and career stages.

 Retention, Graduation and Job placement

-Graduate school: No students have applied to graduate school in the last two years.
+Graduate school: Two students have applied to graduate school in the last two years.